Demonstrating EcoState via simulation

 Comparison with Rpath

 We first compare the functions used by EcoState with existing implementations of the model.
 One script-based implementation available in R is Rpath, and we therefore show the syntax and model-output for this comparison.
-For this comparison, we first simulate a data set that does not have any process errors:

-and reformat inputs in the format
+and reformat

-that it expects to calculate mass-balance:
+inputs in the format that it expects to calculate mass-balance:

 # Rpath needs types in ascending order (EcoState doesn't care)